How to tour Europe in a Motorhome-the ULTIMATE guide

 • Check to make sure the place is open!
 A lot of places close between Oct- Apr.

 • Then I tend to go on gut feel.
-I might have two or three options at this point but if I’m honest I’ll know which one of those three I like the idea of most, and that’s the one we head for first.
-If we get there and it’s full/ closed/ turned into a building site (has happened twice to us!!) then we have other options we can fall back on and we can head to those next.
+I might have two or three options at this point but if I’m honest I’ll know which one of those three I like the idea of most, and that’s the one I head for first.
+If I get there and it’s full/ closed/ turned into a building site (has happened twice to me!!) then I have other options I can fall back on and I can head to those next.

 Planning to take your motorhome to Europe?